 The NIMROD was designed exclusively to play the game of 'NIM'.
 This is a simple game, where you start with a number of piles of tokens — traditionally matches.
 Each player in turn takes one or more tokens from any one pile, and the game continues until the last token is taken from the last remaining pile.

 The simplest way of playing the game is when the winner is the one who takes the last item.
-There is also a 'Reverse' game, where the loser in the one forced to take the last token.
+There is also a ‘Reverse’ game, where the loser is the one forced to take the last token.
 NIMROD could play either version of the game.
 (It could also play a couple of other variants, which are not included in the simulation.)

 The interesting thing about NIM is that there is a non-obvious strategy that will ensure a win, once it can be applied.
 Once one player is able to make a 'safe' move, the other cannot and must leave it 'unsafe', so that the first can again make it 'safe' next time.
 Furthermore, the strategy involves viewing the numbers of tokens as binary numbers, which makes it perfect for a computer algorithm.
 There is much more on this in the documentation that accompanies the simulation (or through the 'transcript' link below).